OlgaChern/Gentrius_2023SM/data_simulated/README.md

-This repository contains simulated datasets used in the article "Gentrius"
+#This repository contains simulated datasets used in the article
+###"Gentrius"

+---
 One dataset consists of a presence-absence species per locus matrix and a binary unrooted tree.
 For each matrix five different random trees were generated using IQ-TREE 2 (reference).
 All five trees were pair-wise check